kubernetes/kubernetes/docs/volumes.md

 The storage media (Disk, SSD, or memory) of an EmptyDir volume is determined by the media of the filesystem holding the kubelet root dir (typically `/var/lib/kubelet`).
 There is no limit on how much space an EmptyDir or HostPath volume can consume, and no isolation between containers or between pods.

-In the future, we expect that EmptyDir and HostPath volumes will be able to request a certain amount of space using a [resource](./resources.md) specification, and to select the type of media to use, for clusters that have several media types.
+In the future, we expect that EmptyDir and HostPath volumes will be able to request a certain amount of space using a [compute resource](./compute_resources.md) specification, and to select the type of media to use, for clusters that have several media types.

 [![Analytics](https://kubernetes-site.appspot.com/UA-36037335-10/GitHub/docs/volumes.md?pixel)]()